Home / Asian Recipes / Spicy Chicken Ramen

 • 1 tablespoon minced ginger

-• 1 tablespoon sambal oelek chili paste (optional)
+• 1 tablespoon chili garlic paste optional

-• 8 cups chicken broth (store-bought or homemade)
+• 8 cups chicken broth store-bought or homemade

 • ¼ cup soy sauce